 Yes.
 On successful registration, you would be able to download a system generated verifiable certificate of recognition.

 Yes.
 An entity without a PAN can be registered as a Startup.
 However, it is advised that a valid PAN of the entity is provided at the time of registration, as each entity is separately taxable person.

 It is advised that only one mobile number of the authorized representative of the entity is provided at the time of registration.
 The portal and the mobile app would be sending an OTP on the mobile number provided for the user to complete authentication and registration process.

-a) Joint Secretary, Department of Industrial Policy and Promotion;
+- Additional Secretary, Department of Industrial Policy and Promotion, Convener

 Yes.
 One Person Companies are eligible to avail benefits under the Startup India initiative.

 The Board shall review the supporting document(s) provided to ascertain if the entity qualifies as an eligible business for availing tax

 The Inter- Ministerial Board meeting takes place at least one a month.
 The cases in the meeting are processed in a serial order.
 The communication regarding the decision is sent to the registered email addresses.

 If the application has been marked incomplete, the appllicant may edit the application using the link provided in the notification sent to the registered email address or by visiting the link http://www.startupindia.gov.in/editRejApp.php.
 However, the applicant can edit the application at maximum 3 times.

 If the application been marked "Incomplete" thrice, then the application is rejected.
 For rejected applications. the same cannot be edited but a new application can be submitted after three months from the date of communication of rejection email.